So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 Here are a few of my examples:

-- I learned how to make a video file using Microsoft Powerpoint.
+- I learned how to make a video file using Microsoft PowerPoint.

 - I learned how to put my e-signature on a PDF file.